ghuntley/ghuntley-monorepo-retired/README.md

 This repository is the [monorepo][] for my personal software.

-Everything in here is built using [Nix][] with an automatic attribute-set layout that mirrors the filesystem layout of the repository (this might feel familiar to users of Bazel).
+Everything in here is built using [Nix][] with an automatic attribute-set layout to users of Bazel).

 If you've ended up here and have no idea who I am, feel free to follow me [on